JasonBallantyne/BigDataStack/4.Spark/README.md

+# Spark

+Please refer to [Spark_Tasks](https://github.com/JasonBallantyne/BigData/blob/main/4.Spark/Spark_Tasks.pdf) for full list of objectives.

-In other to run these queries, it is necessary to firstly load the data from the given file (spark.csv) To load it in as a Dataframe, run the following query:
+In other to run these queries, it is necessary to firstly load the data from the given file (spark.csv).
+To load it in as a Dataframe, run the following query:
 - val RestaurantDF =
 spark.read.format("com.databricks.spark.csv").option("header",